jojozhuang/jojozhuang.github.io/_posts/2016-09-03-build-cross-platform-apps-with-electron.md

 ## 4.1 Dev Tools in Chrome
 First, you can use the dev tools for Electron apps.
 Shortcut: Command + Option + I.
 ![MIME Type](/public/pics/2016-09-03/devtools.png)
-## 4.2 Create launch.json
+## 4.2 Debug with VSCode
+Second, you can also use VSCode for debugging main process.
-Create '.vscode' folder in the root of project.
+1) Create '.vscode' folder in the root of project.
 Then, create launch.json file inside it.
 ![MIME Type](/public/pics/2016-09-03/launch.png)

 Paste the following content to launch.json.